Satisfactory Academic Progress

 Exclusion appeals are reviewed by the Dean of The Graduate School (or his designate) who may request additional information from, or a meeting with, the student and/or program before making a final decision.
 The Dean's decision will be made within 30 days of the submission and will be communicated in writing to both the student and the program.
 When resolution cannot be achieved within 30 days, students and programs will be informed in writing of the delay and the final disposition will be achieved as quickly as possible.

-The Dean’s decision is final in both program and Graduate School exclusions proceedings with the exception of academic dishonesty/misconduct findings where the student has 10 days to appeal the Graduate School Dean’s decision to the Provost.
+The Dean's decision is final in both program and Graduate School exclusions proceedings related to academic progress.